 Which Medical Conditions Do I Need To Declare?

 Many people suffer from asthma, young and old.
-For some, it is such a part of their everyday life that they forget about it when they come to buy travel insurance for pre-existing medical conditions.
+For some, it is such a part of their everyday life that they forget about it when they come to buy travel insurance.

 Children often suffer from asthma.
 If you are a parent with an asthmatic child, don't forget that you will need to declare their illness on their behalf when you buy family travel insurance.